swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 //     }
 ```

-This signature is consistent with traditional regex backreference numbering.
-The
-numbering of backreferences to captures starts at `\1` (with `\0` refering to
+This signature is consistent with the traditional numbering of backreferences to
+capture groups starting at `\1`.
+Many regex libraries make the entire match
+available as the "0th backreference".
+We propose to do the same here—flattening
-the entire match).
-Flattening the match and captures into the same tuple aligns
+the match and captures into the result tuple in order to align the tuple index
-the tuple index numbering of the result with the regex backreference numbering:
+numbering with the regex backreference numbering:

 ```swift
 let scalarRangePattern = /([0-9A-F]+)(?:\.\.([0-9A-F]+))?/